Howardena Pindell: Artistic style

 In 1973, her work with circles received acclaim at a show in the A.I.R.
 Gallery in SoHo, where her style had solidified into expression through "large-scale, untitled, nonrepresentational, abstract paintings".
 The late 1940s to early 1950s were muses, as Pindell drew inspiration from a root beer bottle she remembered from a childhood trip while with her parents in Ohio.
 The bottom of the mug had a big red circle on it, a mark once placed on dishes and silverware used to serve people of color in the racially segregated United States so that their utensils and serving ware could be distinguished from those for "Whites only."
 Because of this, Pindell experienced the circle as "a scary thing" and the shape preoccupied her as an artist.
 Experimenting with circles in pieces such as Untitled #3C actually enabled her to repair her relationship with the shape, as she told the New York Times: “I get great pleasure out of punching holes.”

 Pindell also began work on her "Video Drawings" series in 1983.
 At the advice of her doctor, Pindell bought a television for her studio to encourage her from working long hours on her dot works.
 She became interested in the artificial light from her television monitor, and began to write out small numerals on acetate, which she stuck to the TV screen.
 She then photographed her drawings placed over the monitor.
-These experiments lead to a long series of works that featured her drawings over sporting events and news broadcastings, including televised elections.
+These experiments led to a long series of works that featured her drawings over sporting events and news broadcastings, including televised elections.

 The spray paintings of the early 1970s, which made use of the scrap pieces of paper from which holes had been punched, were dark and smoldering, yet there was also a shimmering light.
 This appearance of light would carry on as Pindell began building up the punched out dots on the canvas, sometimes even sprinkling glitter across the surface, too.
 These canvases were rich visual feasts of color and light.

 In these years, Pindell described feeling great influence in her work from the Black Power and feminist movements, as well as from exposure to new art forms during her day job at MoMA and her travels abroad (particularly to Africa).
 She became fascinated by African sculpture exhibited at MoMA and in the Brooklyn Museum of Art, and began to mirror the practice of encoding and accumulation in her own work.
 The material of these pieces also informed Pindell's work: while African art embraces the use of objects in sculpture such as beads, horns, shells, hair, and claws, so Pindell's collages began to incorporate additional elements including paper, glitter, acrylic, and dye.